61st Fighter Squadron (USAF AETC)

 F-16 History

-In the 1980's, the 61st Fighter Squadron along with the remaining sister squadrons began the conversion from the F-4D to the F-16A/B. During this conversion the squadron was redesignated the 61st Tactical Fighter Training Squadron which better reflected its training role even though that did not change even from the Phantom days.
+During April 1980 the 61st Fighter Squadron along with the remaining sister squadrons that year began the conversion from the F-4D to the F-16A/B. During this conversion the squadron was redesignated the 61st Tactical Fighter Training Squadron which better reflected its training role even though that did not change even from the Phantom days.

 The squadron was officially deactivated at MacDill AFB, Florida on August 12th, 1993 but some sources say deactivated in January of 1994.
 Very shortly after deactivating during 1994 the squadron stood up again at Luke AFB and MacDill AFB was closed.
 The closure of MacDill AFB was shortlived as the National Oceanic and Atmospheric Administration (NOAA) transferred to MacDill.
 In 1994 support services for CENTCOM and SOCOM moved into MacDill AFB.
 Eventually an air refueling squadron was placed at MacDill followed by another in 2001.